Flitspaal/HomeDomotica/README.md

 # HomeDomotica
-this is my own project, i use this for monitoring my greenhouse temp and humidity. mainly builded on a raspberry pi as a AP and wemos d1 minis as clients.
+this is my own project, i use this for monitoring my greenhouse temp and humidity.

+Hardware used:
+- Raspberry pi 4 8gb (8gb is not needed for this)
+- Wemos D1 mini
+- DHT22 Temperature and Humidity sensor
+- 2004A 20x4 LCD
+- I2C for the LCD